 Employers typically pay state unemployment tax in every state where they have employees.
 In most cases, payments are due quarterly, but the rates and wage bases vary by location.
 A business’s particular industry and previous experience with unemployment claims may also affect its unemployment tax liability.

-Employee wage and tax reporting forms
+Furnishing employee wage and tax reporting forms

-Although not a tax per se, failing to accurately complete wage and tax reporting forms or missing distribution deadlines can result in monetary penalties.
+Failing to accurately complete wage and tax reporting forms or missing distribution deadlines can result in monetary penalties.
 For example, businesses are required to send Form W-2, Wage and Tax Statement to employees and Form 1099-NEC, Nonemployee Compensation to independent contractors by January 31 of the following tax year.

 How to calculate payroll taxes

-In addition, income tax and unemployment tax may have to be calculated each pay period.
-Income tax depends on employee withholding certificates and federal and state income tax brackets.
-Unemployment taxes also vary.
-Employers pay 6% federal unemployment tax on the first $7,000 that each employee earns, but may qualify for a credit up to 5.4% if they pay state unemployment taxes.
+Lastly, there are unemployment taxes, which vary by jurisdiction.
+Employers pay 6% federal unemployment tax on the first $7,000 of each employee’s wages, but may qualify for a credit up to 5.4% if they pay applicable state unemployment taxes.

-Penalties for not paying payroll taxes
+Penalties for not depositing and reporting payroll taxes

-• Interest on back taxes
+- Interest due on back taxes

 How much will an employment tax penalty cost?

 The cost of employment tax penalties usually depends on several factors, including the type of infraction, the size of the business, how much is owed and whether payment was late or never received.
-Fees will also increase the longer that payments are past due.

 How do payroll tax penalties work?

-Penalty exemptions
+Penalty relief

-Note that a lack of funds, in and of itself, is not considered reasonable clause.
+Note that a lack of funds, in and of itself, is not considered reasonable cause.
 Employers must also provide documentation, such as a letter from a physician, a hospital or court record, or physical evidence of a disaster.

 How to avoid payroll tax penalties